thkukuk/atomic-updates_and_etc/README.md

 * `/usr/\*/<application>` - application specific files, can include configuration files, like today
 * `/usr/lib/sysimage/etc` - passwd, group, shadow containing system users

-passwd, group and shadow are not shareable between different systems (UID,GID could be different), that's why this should not be below /usr/share.
-Putting everything below /usr/lib/sysimage is not really intiutive and has already conflicts (e.g. rpm).
+`/usr/share` is defined as beeing shareable between different hosts.
+This is not always the case for configuration files.
+Additional passwd, group and shadow are not shareable between different systems (UID,GID could be different) at all, that's why this should not be below `/usr/share`.
+Putting everything below `/usr/lib/sysimage` is not really intiutive and has already conflicts (e.g. rpm).
+Other suggestions were `/usr/etc` as already used by some distributions or `/usr/sysconfig`.